 Raising World Changers is as simple as these two small steps:

-- Take an honest look at what our kids personally possess.
+- Together, take an honest look at what our kids personally possess.

-- Use those possessions to benefit their communities and their world.
+- Teach them to use those possessions to benefit their communities and their world.

 That is less complicated than, say, ending world hunger.